-- 1. Children who need help and protection Requires improvement (nationally 57% rated as requires improvement). - 2.
-Children looked after & achieving permanence Requires improvement (nationally 56% rated as requires improvement). - 2.1 Adoption performance Good (nationally 46% rated as good). - 2.2 Experiences and progress of care leavers Good (nationally 33% rated as good). - 3.
-Leadership, management and governance Requires improvement (nationally 49% rated as requires improvement). - 3.4 The Local Safeguarding Children's Board (LSCB) was also reviewed during the inspection and deemed to require improvement.
+- Children who need help and protection Requires improvement (nationally 56% rated as requires improvement) - Children looked after & achieving permanence Requires improvement (nationally 56% rated as requires improvement) - Adoption performance Good (nationally 47% rated as good) - Experiences and progress of care leavers Good (nationally 33% rated as good) - Leadership, management and governance Requires improvement (nationally 48% rated as requires improvement) - 3.4 The Local Safeguarding Children's Board (LSCB) was also reviewed during the inspection and deemed to require improvement.
 (See pages 34 39 of the Report at Appendix 1.) - 3.5 Within 70 working days of the publication date of the final Report the Council is required to submit a post-inspection Improvement Plan to the Secretary of State and Her Majesty's Chief Inspector (The Education and Inspections Act 2006 (Inspection of Local Authorities) Regulations 2007).
-The last submission date will be 14 October 2016. - 3.6 The Improvement Plan will now be prepared to address the issues identified by the Inspection and Review and to meet the Council's aspiration of being a good/outstanding authority.
-Support and challenge for this process will be provided by the Eastern Region Sector Lead Improvement advisor and consultation will be undertaken with key partners in the LSCB.
-The Improvement Plan will be presented to Cabinet on 20th September 2016.
+The last submission date will be 14 October 2016.
+This is contained in Appendix 2. - 3.6 The Draft Improvement Plan (Appendix 2) has been prepared to address the issues identified by the Inspection and Review and to meet the Council's aspiration of being a good/outstanding authority.
+Support and challenge for this process is being provided by the Eastern Region Sector Lead Improvement advisor, John Harris, and consultation has been undertaken with key partners in the LSCB.

-The Improvement Plan will be overseen by an Improvement Board consisting of senior Members, officers and key partners to ensure robust delivery
+The Improvement Plan will be overseen by an Improvement Board consisting of senior Members, officers, an experienced senior manager independent of the Council, the chair of the LSCB and key partners to ensure robust delivery.